 Radio JOVE at CAMRAS

 In 2016, CAMRAS volunteers Erik van der Toom and Simon Bijlsma came up with the idea that it would be interesting to build a similar Radio JOVE setup.
 During the stargazing days, we set up optical viewers to watch Jupiter.
 It would then be very interesting to be able to listen to the radio signals at the same time.
 This allows us to give the public a look into the fascinating world of (radio) astronomy.
 It is a nice demonstration of what is possible with very simple means.
-The antennae are made of standard materials from the hardware store, the receiver is a so-called RTL-SDR dongle with a so-called up-converter to make the low short-wave frequencies audible.
+The antennas are made of standard materials from the hardware store, the receiver is a so-called RTL-SDR dongle with a so-called up-converter to make the low short-wave frequencies audible.
 An arbitrary AM shortwave receiver whose AGC (automatic gain control) can be switched off also suffices.

 Antenna setup

-antennae with phase delay cable.
+antennas with phase delay cable.

 working principle of a phased array